 - Download reference data: Download reference data.

-Manage live feeds: Add, edit and check the status of data feeds and email notifications.
-(Visible to Data Managers only.)
+Live Feeds: (visible to Data Managers only) Add, update and check the status of automated data feeds and email notifications.

-Env-DATA: Submit requests to annotate environmental data layers to tracking data or generic times and locations through the Env-DATA System and check on the status of past requests.
+- Start annotation request: Submit requests to annotate environmental data layers to tracking data or generic times and locations through the Env-DATA System.
+You must be logged in to submit requests, and can only annotate data from studies for which you have permission to download data.

 Reference data, which describe animals, tags and deployments in a study, are typically added and edited with the Deployment Manager or by importing a reference data file to the study.
 You can also view and edit reference data, as well as file and file format details, from the Studies page.
 To do this,